bounswe/bounswe2023group6/reports/m1_group6.md

+### 1. Summary of the project status and changes that are planned for moving forward

+At the project's beginning, our client's insights led to an exciting evolution.
+Responding to their request for a domain-specific feature, we introduced a captivating game page, offering users the opportunity to engage and provide valuable inputs.
+This page opens up a world of possibilities, enabling us to generate insightful recommendations based on user inputs.
+We meticulously crafted requirements and UML designs to facilitate these enhancements.
+As is customary in project development, we kicked off with the foundational aspects, registration, and authorization (sign up, sign in, and sign out).
+While our initial milestone requirements may have seemed modest, we discovered that the technologies we've chosen for development and deployment are not only meeting our current needs but are also poised to drive future innovations.
+Moreover, we are committed to harnessing user feedback to create an alluring, user-centric UI/UX design that will elevate the project's visual appeal in the forthcoming phases.

 ### 2. Summary of the Customer Feedback and Reflections

 - Icons and Logo Consistency: There is a consensus on the need for unique icons for each game and addressing issues related to consistent logo usage.